prisma/pulse-starter/README.md

 ## Deployment

 ### Deploy the Pulse Starter Project on railway.app
+You can also deploy this project on Railway by following the instructions in our [docs](https://www.prisma.io/docs/pulse/database-setup/railway#setup-with-template-prisma-pulse-db--app).
 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/pulse-starter?referralCode=VQ09uv)

 This project is used together with the [prisma/pulse-railway-pg-config](https://github.com/prisma/pulse-railway-pg-config) repo to build a template on [railway.app](https://railway.app).